 The best way to avoid becoming sick from this coronavirus is to avoid being exposed to it.
 There are no treatments or vaccines yet, but scientists are working on them.

-It’s important take precautions to lower your risk of getting sick, especially if you have a serious health problem like breast cancer.
-“Social distancing” or “physical distancing” practices are being recommended or enforced in many areas to reduce the spread of COVID-19.
+It’s important take precautions to lower your risk of getting sick, especially if you have a serious health problem such as breast cancer.
+“Social distancing” or “physical distancing” practices are being recommended or enforced in most areas of the U.S. and in many countries throughout the world to reduce the spread of COVID-19.

 - stay at home